 Join Nicsa SLF attendees on Thursday, March 2 during our “Nicsa Gives Back” afternoon for a volunteering opportunity to support U.S. Hunger!
 We will be packaging meals-to-go to directly benefit communities in need.

-The volunteer event will begin at 1:00pm in the Clearwater-Orlando Room.
+The volunteer event is hosted by Nicsa's NextGen Committee and will begin at 1:00pm in the Clearwater-Orlando Room.
 Please find the food safety guidelines below.

 FOOD SAFETY GUIDELINES

 All participants will be required to wear a hairnet during the entire duration of meal packaging.
 Everyone will be instructed to cover the entire surface of their head, with all loose strands of hair, including bangs, tucked into the hairnet.
 If an individual has no hair, they will also be required to wear a hairnet.
 The hairnets will be provided.

 All participants who are packaging meals on the assembly lines will be required to remove all jewelry, with the exception of wedding rings/bands and medical bracelets.

 Food, Drinks and Tobacco

 No food, drink or tobacco is permitted within 5 feet of the assembly lines.
 This includes water bottles and chewing gum.
 Participants will be asked to dispose of these items before reaching the assembly lines.

 All attire worn in proximity to the food products and assembly lines must be clean and free from contamination.
 This includes outer garments, such as jackets and sweatshirts.

 Participants will be instructed to place their personal items underneath the assembly line, prior to sanitizing their hands.
 Personal items such as purses, jackets, cell phones, cameras, etc must remain untouched for the duration of food packaging.